Giesch/world_burner/README.md

 # world burner

 This was a learning project I used for getting more familiarity with Rust and Elm.
 It implements the character creation rules for a tabletop RPG called Burning Wheel (players use 'burn' as a synonym for 'create').
 I only ever got around to adding the Dwarf lifepaths.

 If you're not an RPG person, the main interesting thing would be that it involves serializable predicates (ie, 'Job A depends on either Job B or Jobs C and D being complete', but that's an editable rule in the database).
+On the Elm side, it includes a custom implementation of drag-and-drop inspired by NoRedInk's blog post encouraging that.

 Because this depends on Rocket 4 and removed nightly features, getting it to build again would problably mean moving to a different web framework.
 Lesson learned there.